There’s a lot of talk about improving employee engagement. But does your organization watch for signs of disengagement?

 - Decreased productivity: One of the most obvious signs of disengagement is a sudden dip in productivity, especially among high performers.

-- Absenteeism: Disengaged employees tend to take more unplanned time off than engaged employees.
+- Absenteeism: Disengaged employees tend to take more unplanned time off than engaged employees, and they may be hard to get a hold of during scheduled working hours even when they’re not taking off.

 - Voluntary turnover: A high turnover rate is another telltale sign of disengagement, since disengaged employees are more likely to look for jobs elsewhere.